-As defined by the State of New York, Internal Control is a process, effected by an entity’s board of directors, management, and other personnel, designed to provide reasonable assurance regarding the achievement of objectives relating to operations, reporting, and compliance.
+As communicated by the State of New York, Internal Controls are the processes, effected by an entity’s board of directors, management, and other personnel, designed to provide reasonable assurance regarding the achievement of objectives relating to operations, reporting, and compliance.

 About Internal Controls

 Internal controls help an organization achieve its objectives.
 They are the checks and balances that support the mission.

 Internal controls consist of all measures taken by the College to:

 - Promote effective and efficient operations consistent with the mission of the College.